cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

 }
 ```

-In the actual rendering process, the `sharedCanvas` can be interpreted as content and the `SubContextView` node as a container, and the engine will adopt the adaptation strategy of `SHOW ALL` to render the `sharedCanvas` to the screen to avoid the UI distortion caused by stretching during rendering.

 In the actual rendering process, the engine will adopt the **SHOW ALL** adaptation policy to render the sharedCanvas to the `SubContextView` component node to avoid the UI distortion caused by stretching during rendering.
 For example, in the following two images, we are using `SubContextView` component nodes of different sizes, and the **Open Data Context** texture will not be stretched.

 ![](./build-open-data-context/adaption-1.png)